Gyakobo/Queuing-Problem/README.md

 $ python3 -V
 ```

-It is important to understand that you might need to run this program with `Python3.10 (or above)`.
+It is important to understand that you ought need to run this program with `Python3.10 (or above)`.
 If you wish to update to Python version `3.12` please follow the following instructions:

 ```bash
 $ sudo add-apt-repository ppa:deadsnakes/ppa